 The answer to many of my questions seems to be dependent on how much influence the “over complicating parts” of your brain has on emotion.
 I came across this and it may help. http://boddhiportal.blogspot.com/2013/06/for-first-time-scientists-can-identify.html

 When I look at this I asked myself does a dog have the same equipment?
 If you put the same fuel in the same engine you get the same result?
 The answer is of course yes within given parameters/

 Some hypotheses that I have derived from this little experience:

-A. Dogs are not only emotional creatures that are almost all emotional and lack the highest brain functions that we use to inhibit our emotions.
+A. Dogs are highly emotional creatures that exhibit all well defined emotions of humans they lack the highest brain functions that some believe we use to inhibit our emotions.
 The funny thing is that just like our dogs 90% of our behavior is not conscious to us so, makes me wonder just how much inhibition on influence our higher brain structures really have on emotion if much at all.

 B. I have suggested that dogs learn episodically, These findings seem to support that conclusion. ie.. have you even been in a traumatic event? do you remember it in a slow motion movie kind of a way? sometimes these memories manifest in nightmares that are like little horror movies that play over and over in your head.
 Talking about similarities between dogs and people… have you ever smelled something and suddenly had and emotional reaction?

 D. Behavioural problems are complicated in that dogs do not have our higher brain function so, the solution needs to be tied to an experience that is counter to the dogs current understanding of the situation.
 Working with the dog to “calm” or break the old brain emotional flooding.